I love this Farmhouse Style Vintage Ladder DIY Chandelier so much. Today I am going to show you how to make your own.

 First, we got the height right so it matched the other two chandeliers.
 We did this by placing a metal rod on top of the ladder to hold it temporarily in place.
 Then we threaded all three wires from the three chandeliers up the center chain and into the ceiling.

 The project took a full day and a half but it was worth every second.
-I can’t even express how much I love this!
+I can’t even express how much I love my new dining room chandelier!
 Thank you, Liz Marie, for your inspiration.
 Be sure to check out her feed @lizmariegalvin.